tarwn/lessthandot-hugo/blogs/content/posts/2009-01-07-the-sql-server-memory-leak-confusion.md

 Take a look at your Buffer Cache Hit Ratio, ideally you want to be at 95% plus.

 Mine right now is 99.927 which is very good.
-To look at the Buffer Cache Hit Ratio you need to open up Performance in Control Panel&#8211;>Administrative Tools.
+To look at the Buffer Cache Hit Ratio you need to open up Performance in Control Panel–>Administrative Tools.
 Click on the + to add a new counter, from the Performance object select _SQL Server: Buffer Manager_, from the Select counters from list select _buffer cache hit ratio_

 Take a look at the screen shot below if the text is too confusing